Course Director: Natasha Flake

 Quarters/Yr of Program: Autumn, Winter, Spring / 3

 Endodontics Clerkship prepares dental students to provide endodontic therapy within the scope of practice of general dentistry.
 In the didactic component, students expand their knowledge in preparation for clinical experiences.
-In the clinical component, students treat patients including diagnosis, treatment planning, and endodontic therapy of a minimal-to-moderate difficulty level.
+In the clinical component, students treat patients including diagnosis, treatment planning, and endodontic therapy of a minimal difficulty level.

 The student who successfully completes this course will be able to: